ezcGman/motion-nightlight/README.md

 # Motion Nightlight
 This is one of my first self designed PCBs in KiCad.
 It's a very simple circuit which can be utilized to create a motion nightlight with a few low power LED strips.
 See some examples at the bottom.

+### KiCad dependencies
+It might happen that KiCad is missing my custom footprints.
+You can find and download them here and then add them to KiCad: https://github.com/ezcGman/andys-footprints

 ## Parts list
 All these parts can be easily found on AliExpress (except the PCBs ;) ):